 Pink, red, and purple diamonds are believed to be the result of pink graining (lamellae) or deformation of the diamond structure which results in pink coloration in what would otherwise be a colorless diamond.

 It is believed that most green diamonds are green because of natural irradiation or hydrogen impurities.
 Black diamonds are colored by the presence of an abundance of graphite inclusions.

 Fancy colored diamonds are always cut to compliment the depth of the color and not necessarily visual performance, thus the concept of “ideal proportions” can not be assigned to diamonds of fancy colors and intensities.
-Fancy colored diamonds are valued by carat weight, clarity and the depth or intensity of their color like this:
+Fancy colored diamonds are valued by carat weight, clarity and the depth or intensity of color.

-At present there are three types of fancy colored diamonds available in the market:
+At the present time, there are three types of fancy colored diamonds available in the open market:

 It is perfectly natural to decide that a "natural, untreated fancy colored diamond" is the only option worth consideration.
 However, it is also important to keep in mind that the rare nature of fancy color diamonds can make them quite expensive.